dopeboy/dopeboy.github.io/_posts/2016-12-24-render-link-gmail-outlook-icloud.md

 <a href="http://example.com/building/show/123" target="_blank">Camille Rouge Apartments</a>
 ```

 Interesting.
-Gmail's client injected the "http://" prefix into the 'href' attribute.
+Gmail's client injected the "http://" prefix into the `href` attribute.
 And what did Outlook do?

 ```
 [example.com/building/show/123]Camille Rouge Apartments